numq/reduce-and-conquer/README.md

 #### Properties:

-- `state`: The new state
+- `state`: The new state.
-- `events`: A list of events emitted during the transition, which can be empty
+- `events`: A list of events emitted during the transition, which can be empty.

 #### Extension functions: